 This road trip in Quebec travels through some of this beautiful region, even stopping at islands along the way.

 A different setting greets those who follow the Alaska Highway, which runs for some 1,300 miles from Canada into the U.S. state of Alaska.

-The route passes through the Rocky Mountains and offers glimpses of abandoned towns which serve as reminders of prospectors who came to the area seeking gold at the end of the 19th century.
+The route passes through the Rocky Mountains and offers glimpses of abandoned towns that serve as reminders of prospectors who came to the area seeking gold at the end of the 19th century.